-As we plan our work for 2021-22 we remain in a challenging time, responding to the public health, economic and wellbeing impacts of the pandemic.
-The ability to be flexible and adapt how we operate remains key to both staff wellbeing and to our delivery.
+As we plan our work for 2022-23 we remain in a challenging time, responding to the public health, economic and wellbeing impacts of the pandemic.
+The ability to flex and adapt how we operate through the year will therefore remain important to supporting staff wellbeing and to our delivery.